airpair/creating-container-components-part-2-angular-1-directives/post.md

 var destination = temp.find('[transclude-id="'+destinationId+'"]');
 ```

-3) Lastly, we need to append the `clone` element to its target.
+3) Lastly, we need to append the `cloneEL` to its target destination.

 ```javascript
 destination.append(cloneEl);